eatgrass/obsidian-vocab-highlighter/README.md

 ## Settings

-1. Open the plugin's setting tab
+1. Navigate to the plugin's setting tab in Obsidian.
-2. Setting up the highlight threshold and color
+2. Adjust the highlight threshold to control frequency sensitivity and select your preferred colors for different frequency ranges.
-3. You can also disable a certain highlight group
+3. Optionally disable certain highlight groups to tailor your focus.
-4. reopen you file in `Reading View`, the words should be highlighted
+4. Reopen your files in Reading View to see the changes.
+Words will be highlighted based on your settings.
-5. you can also toggle current highlight by using command `Toggle Vocabulary Highlight`
+5. Use the `Toggle Vocabulary Highlight` command to conveniently turn highlighting on or off as needed.

 ## Commands

-`Toggle highlight`
+`Toggle Vocabulary Highlight`